How to Set a Device’s APN for Super SIM

 super

-Support for distributed Internet breakouts is now in beta.
+Support for distributed Internet breakouts are now available to all customers.
+Using a distributed breakout is key to achieving low latency.
 We offer a breakout in Frankfurt for Super SIM customers in Europe and Africa, and another breakout in Singapore for Super SIM customers in Asia Pacific.
 More locations will follow.
-Using a distributed breakout is key to achieving low latency.

 If you know how to configure the APN on your device, go ahead and make the change now.
 If not, here are some guides to help you:

-- If you are using an iOS device, see here for details.
+• If you are using an Android device, see here for details .

-- If you are using an Android device, see here for details.
+• If you are using an iOS device, see here for details .

-The Twilio APN does not require any authentication, so you should leave username and password fields blank.
+The Twilio APN does not require any authentication, so you should always leave username and password fields blank .

 How do I set the APN with AT Commands?